 - Urinalysis – detects ph balance, crystals in urine, abnormal cells and any signs of urinary tract infection or bladder cancer

 - Full biochemisty test and bloodwork – evaluates the liver, kidneys thyroid levels, blood sugar levels, white blood cell count, red blood cell count and platelet count.

 *We may also recommend further diagnostics based on exam and test results.

 New Year Resolutions for Healthy Pets

-- Discuss annual dental cleanings - Besides just bad breath, poor dental health causes pain and can lead to heart, liver and kidney disease.
-Call 991-5416 or request your appointment online now!
+- Consider annual dental cleanings - Besides just bad breath, poor dental health causes pain and can lead to heart, liver and kidney disease.

 - Don’t skip out on their exercise - Regular exercise maintains a healthy weight, builds strength and endurance and reduces behavior and medical problems associated with inactivity.
 Depending on breed, age and size, activity levels will vary, but do not let the winter months keep you from jogging or walking your dog.
 Most dogs will retrieve balls or toys for hours if you will toss it for them!
 Encourage cats to be active with toys or chasing laser pointers.